SwedbankPay/developer.swedbankpay.com/_includes/problems/checkout.md

     "title": "Error in Swish",
     "status": 403,
     "instance": "https://api.payex.com/psp/swish/payments/0cf55e0f-9931-476b-249d-08d7a3ee4e14/sales",
-    "detail": "The payer's Swish is already in use."
+    "detail": "The Swish account of the payer is already in use."
 }{% endcapture %}

 {% include code-example.html